-On 14 December 2021 the Board approved the "Policy for Dialogue with Shareholders and Other Stakeholders" which governs the tools of dialogue and the means of engagement and communication, in line with Code recommendations, the engagement policies adopted by institutional investors, proxy advisors and active managers, best international practices, the provisions of Regulation (EU) no. 596/2014 of the European Parliament and of the Council of 16 April 2014 ("MAR"), and implementation protocols regarding the management and disclosure of inside information.
+On 14 December 2021 the Board approved the "Policy for Dialogue with Shareholders and Other Stakeholders' which governs the tools of dialogue and the means of engagement and communication, in line with Code recommendations, the engagement policies adopted by institutional investors, proxy advisors and active managers, best international practices, the provisions of Regulation (EU) no. 596/2014 of the European Parliament and of the a) examines and approves the business plan and/or the strategic plan of the Company and its Group, also on the basis of an analysis of issues relevant for the generation of value in the long term:

+Council of 16 April 2014 ("MAR"), and implementation protocols regarding the management and disclosure of inside information.
 For further information, see Section 12 of this Report.